Platform.sh is now Upsun. Click here to learn more

 See more about PHP-FPM workers and sizing.

-By default, Upsun allocates a container profile to each app and service depending on the range of resources it’s expected to need.
+By default, Upsun assigns a container profile and container size to each application and service on the first deployment of a project.

 .upsun/config.yaml